-The last task is pushing the plastic knob on the encoder shaft.
+The last task is to push the plastic knob on the encoder shaft.
 The flat of the encoder shaft has to line up with the flat of the knob.
 You will have to push pretty hard to get this to go on all the way.
-We recommend putting something under the encoder when pushing the knob in place to avoid flexing the board and possibly breaking copper traces.
+We recommend putting something under the board below the encoder when pushing the knob in place to avoid flexing the PC board which could possibly break some copper traces.

 This completes the assembly of the MTB board.
 Before continuing, carefully re-inspect your work.
 Please check that Q1, Q2, and U1 are placed correctly and that all parts were installed.
 Make sure that all solder connections have been made and that there are no solder shorts between pads.
-The completed assembly is shown on page 10.
+For reference, the completed assembly is shown here:

-Figure 10 - Assembled Morse Tutor Board
+Figure 9 - Assembled Morse Tutor Board